mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 ![image.png](/.attachments/image-6e279c1e-5fa1-4b23-ab22-debf94974fc2.png)

-If we Click on the 'Go to channel list', we should see the `ChannelList` component shown.
+If we Click on the 'Go to channel list' link, we should see the `ChannelList` component shown:

 ![image.png](/.attachments/image-7293126d-bbe1-416d-924c-6f221409e495.png)

 So far so good.

-However, if you try to do a hard refresh on the page (F5), you may see something similar to this.
+However, if you try to do a hard refresh on the page (F5), you may see something similar to this:

 ![image.png](/.attachments/image-a9418a82-5bcb-4576-adc0-a58b7e07164a.png)